wanman/mailcow/README.md

 Just be patient and confirm every step by pressing [ENTER] or CTRL-C to interrupt the installation.
 More debugging is about to come.
 Though everything should work as intended.
 ## Configuration files used by fufix
-To help you modify the configuration, I created a little index to get you started.
+To help you modify the configuration, I created this little overview to get you started.

 ### FuGlu
 Basic configuration.
 Set `group=nogroup` to run as nobody:nogroup (instead of group nobody).
 Set `defaultvirusaction` and `blockaction` to REJECT.
 Enabled ESMTP in `incomingport`: